-We believe that the selected WEEE compliance fee methodology for 2021 must reinforce important signals to operators, namely that the fee is a mechanism intended to:
+The compliance fee is an essential component of the UK's producer responsibility regime for WEEE.
+Its retention within the system for 2022 will provide critical continuity to the regime.
+To this end, the selected WEEE compliance fee methodology for 2022 must reinforce important signals to operators, namely that the fee is a mechanism intended to:

-- Encourage producer compliance schemes (PCSs) to meet their collection targets by making arrangements for the physical collection of WEEE - Enable PCSs not able to fully meet their targets to instead pay a sum that contributes to valuable projects that aim to improve the UK's WEEE system, without jeopardising their approval to operate in future compliance years - Prevent the potential of excessive costs being charged by over collecting PCSs, and - Prevent producers being charged excessively for continuing access to WEEE material
+- Encourage producer compliance schemes (PCSs) to meet their collection targets by making arrangements for the physical collection of WEEE - Enable PCSs not able to fully meet their target(s) to instead pay fees that contribute to valuable projects aimed at improving the WEEE system for the future, without jeopardising their approval to operate in future compliance years - Prevent the potential of over-collecting PCSs charging excessive costs for evidence to under-collecting PCSs - Prevent producers being charged excessively for continuing access to WEEE material - Increase the value of re-use operations within the WEEE system by placing a premium on re-use WEEE evidence per stream

-With that in mind, Valpak's proposed methodology for the 2021 WEEE compliance fee is designed to:
+With these objectives in mind, Valpak's proposed methodology for the operation of a WEEE compliance fee in 2022 is designed to:

-- 1. Minimise the prevalence of the perception that the compliance fee is lower than the cost of physically collecting WEEE - 2.
-Support the Government in continuing to improve the UK's producer responsibility system for WEEE, achieving the dual objectives of - a.
-Discouraging PCSs from attempting to set excessive charges to other schemes by over collecting WEEE, whilst
+- 1. Minimise the perception that the per cost of the compliance fee is lower than the cost of arranging the actual collection of WEEE - 2.
+Support the government in continuing to improve the UK's producer responsibility system for WEEE, achieving the dual objectives of: - a.
+Discouraging PCSs from attempting to set excessive charges for evidence to other schemes by over collecting WEEE - b.
+Encouraging PCSs to take all reasonable steps to meet their own targets through actual WEEE collections, without using the compliance fee

-- b.
-Encouraging PCSs to take all reasonable steps to meet their own targets through actual WEEE collections, without using the compliance fee - 3.
-Provide a fair mechanism to all operators, regardless of their circumstances of excess or deficit in respect of material stream collections - 4.
-Ensure the confidentiality of sensitive compliance scheme information through using a respected, independent third party as the administrator of the compliance fee collection process - 5.
-Facilitate competition in the market to minimise costs to producers, whilst also assisting those producers considering changing their compliance scheme by increasing the ability of schemes to recruit additional members without introducing the disincentive of excessive compliance costs
+- 3. Provide a fair mechanism to all operators, regardless of their circumstances of excess or deficit in respect of material stream collections - 4.
+Ensure the confidentiality of sensitive compliance scheme information through using a respected, independent third party as the administrator of the compliance fee collection process and having the activities of this administrator overseen by an independent auditor - 5.
+Facilitate competition in the market to minimise costs to producers, whilst also assisting those producers considering changing their compliance scheme by increasing the ability of schemes to recruit additional members without introducing the disincentive of excessive compliance costs.